Go Back Up

 4. The balance the business wants to maintain between guaranteed and variable compensation.
 This a further refinement of #3 that defines how the company will address its pay construct in real life terms and on what basis.
 For example, where does the company want to be relative to market pay for salaries?
 What about for total compensation?
 If it believes it should be at the 80th percentile for salaries, what will this mean for how much emphasis will be placed on value sharing opportunities?
 Will the balance between salary and variable pay differ for each pay grade or tier?
 (Probably) And why does the company believe this is the right balance to strike?

-5. The rewards emphasis the company wants to put on short versus long-term value creation This is really a decision about whether the company will be focused more on immediate or on sustained results.
-Business leaders need to determine whether they want employees focused on performance “sprints” (of say 12 months or less) or longer-term outcomes.
+5. The rewards emphasis the company wants to put on short versus long-term value creation This is really a decision about whether the company will be focused more on immediate or sustained results.
+Business leaders need to determine whether they want employees focused on performance “sprints” (of, say, 12 months or less) or longer-term outcomes.
 Again, will this vary by tier or other employee classification?
 If so, what is the right balance at each level?

-6. How the company will finance its value sharing plans This is easily determined if company owners have been clear in their value creation definition as described in #1.
+6. How the company will finance its value-sharing plans This is easily determined if company owners have clearly defined their value creation definition as described in #1.
 For example, a business might say that value sharing must be “self-financing”—meaning benefits will only be earned when sufficient value has been created—and will be paid solely out of a productivity profit.
 A business’s productivity profit is the net operating income that remains after accounting for a capital “charge” (from operating income) to protect the return shareholders expect on their capital contribution.

 7. How the company will address merit versus cost of living increases.
 If an organization has clearly defined what value creation means, andis committed to the concept of a productivity profit, the philosophical framework is in place to define what it intends for merit pay.
 When the other six factors listed here are addressed properly, cost of living increases will likely only apply to limited positions within the organization.
 All increases will be merit-based.
 In conjunction with #4, leadership just needs to determine how much weight it will place on guaranteed compensation versus incentives and on the former, what performance criteria will drive the salary increases for which employees can become eligible.

 A philosophy statement may address more or less than those seven issues.
 What’s critical is that an organization thinks through what it’s willing to pay for and why.
-If it has made the effort to get clear in its thinking about the role it wants compensation to play, it can address employee challenges from a position of operational integrity.
-When it can communicate a well thought-out philosophy, some employees may still disagree with it, but they can’t claim it’s unfair.
-This is because the philosophy statement is merely reflecting the economic values of the organization in support of the company’s vision, business model and strategy.
+If it has made the effort to clarify its thinking about the role it wants compensation to play, it can address employee challenges from a position of operational integrity.
+When it can communicate a well-thought-out philosophy, some employees may still disagree with it, but they can’t claim it’s unfair.
+This is because the philosophy statement merely reflects the economic values of the organization in support of the company’s vision, business model, and strategy.
 In a sense, it becomes a kind of screening device for recruiting and retaining talent.
 If someone doesn’t relate to the rewards philosophy of the business, there’s a good chance that person is not a good fit for the organization.
-After all, the compensation philosophy in essence describes the nature of the financial partnership company leadership wants to have with its employees.
+After all, the compensation philosophy, in essence, describes the nature of the financial partnership company leadership wants to have with its employees.
 If an employee is looking for a different kind of economic relationship, the pay philosophy will bring that conflict to light.

 The CEO’s Role

 One of the core conclusions of this compensation philosophy discussion is that pay requires strategic thinking.
 Strategy requires leadership.
-As a result, it is the CEO's role in building a pay strategy and assuming a governing role in the discussion of a pay philosophy.
+As a result, it is the CEO's role in building a pay strategy and assuming a governing role in discussing a pay philosophy.
 An organization’s compensation values emerge from the company’s performance framework—for which the company’s chief executive is responsible.
 They must reflect and support shareholders’ growth expectations and enable a performance culture.
-The CEO is the ultimate steward of the shareholders’ interests and he or she relies upon a productive workforce to makes sustained results possible.
+The CEO is the ultimate steward of the shareholders’ interests, and he or she relies upon a productive workforce to make sustained results possible.
 That is why the chief executive’s role in building the company’s pay strategy is so important.

 When a philosophy is defined and enforced, there is inherent accountability built into the way people are compensated—thereby making pay another engine of growth within the business.
 In that sense, rewards can become a kind of growth partner to the organization’s business leader.
 The accountability that is baked into compensation rooted in a clear philosophy has two dimensions: 1) pay becomes accountable for generating a positive return (productivity profit) because it is tied to value creation, and; 2) the way people are compensated ties employees’ financial interests to the outcomes the company needs for breakthrough growth to be achieved.

 When a CEO engages in the practice of developing a clear compensation philosophy, he or she will find most pay-related decisions become much easier to make.
-The essentially make themselves.
+They essentially make themselves.
 In addition, employees will have greater clarity about the vision of the future business, the business model and strategy that will fulfill that vision, the roles people play in that model and strategy and what’s expected of them in those roles, and how they will be rewarded for fulfilling those expectations.
-And that kind of line of sight is the primary source of employee productivity, performance and engagement.
+That kind of line of sight is the primary source of employee productivity, performance, and engagement.

 Ready to Get Started?